kepasakan/tpa-auto-post-bot/README.md

 ## 👨‍💻 Made with ❤️ by Trader Prop Academy

-Follow for more automated trading tools and strategies.
+Follow for more automated trading tools and strategies